 If you are having thoughts of suicide or are concerned for a young person who might be you can contact HOPELINE247 for confidential support and practical advice.

-Line are open 24 hours every day of the year (Weekends and Bank Holidays included)
+Lines are open 24 hours every day of the year (Weekends and Bank Holidays included)

-Our Suicide prevention advisers are ready to support you.
+Our suicide prevention advisers are ready to support you.

 Who can PAPYRUS HOPELINE247 help?